-Up to sixteen £10,000 bursaries available for students studying MSc Data Science.
+Up to twenty-seven £10,000 bursaries available for students studying MSc Data Science.
 Funded by the Office for Students (OfS), the scholarships are designed to support those from under-represented groups develop skills in data science and artificial intelligence.

 The bursary can be set against tuition fees, living costs or a combination of the two, and will be paid in three instalments during the academic year.
 For students studying part-time the bursary will be pro-rated.